Fact checkedFact Checked

 When you exercise, your heart pumps faster to get more oxygen to your muscles.
 This in turn causes you to breathe faster to take in more oxygen, increasing your lung capacity.
 This increased breathing exercises your lungs.

-Besides improving balance, the stationary bike helps improve coordination and gait.
+Besides improving balance, the exercise bike helps improve coordination and gait.
 This can be especially useful for the elderly to prevent falls and fractures.

 Weight Loss Facts